Earning miles – Basics

 The better the status, the more amenities

-The goal of most members of frequent flyer programs is, of course, above all to exchange miles for cheap flights.
+The goal of most members of frequent flyer programs is to exchange miles for cheap flights.
 But also a higher frequent flyer status brings preferential treatment when flying and thus more comfort.

 What does “Earning Miles” mean anyway?

-Personal data is requested, so when booking a flight or at check-in, the corresponding miles can then be credited to the account.
+Personal data is requested, so when booking a flight or at check-in, the corresponding miles can then be credited to the account, and you will earn miles.

 What is a mile anyway?